typst/typst/tests/typ/bugs/equation-numbering-reference.typ

 // In this bug, the hint and error messages for an equation
-// being reference mentioned that it was "header" and was
+// being reference mentioned that it was a "heading" and was
 // lacking the proper path.

 ---